WireMock-Net/WireMock.Net/README.md

 # WireMock.Net
-A C# .NET version based on http://wiremock.org
+A C# .NET version based on https://github.com/alexvictoor/mock4net which tries to mimic the functionality from http://WireMock.org